BSNL Mobile: 3G

 On 27 February 2010, BSNL Mobile launched 3G services on Pan India.
-BSNL Mobile also has 3G Roaming services in Mumbai & Delhi for other circles subscribers through an agreement with MTNL, This gives BSNL Mobile a 3G presence in all 22 out of 22 circles in India.
+BSNL Mobile also has 3G Roaming services in Mumbai and Delhi for other circles subscribers through an agreement with MTNL, this gives BSNL Mobile a 3G presence in all 22 circles in India.

 4G

-On 27 September 2025, BSNL Mobile launched 4G services on pan india, Prime Minister Sri.
-Narendra Modi inaugurated Bharat Sanchar Nigam Limited’s (BSNL) Swadeshi 4G network, developed entirely in India, which the government claims can seamlessly integrate with 5G in the future, will also commission over 97,500 mobile 4G towers spread across the country, built at a cost of ₹37,000 crore.
+On 27 September 2025, BSNL Mobile launched 4G services on pan India, Prime Minister Sri.
+Narendra Modi inaugurated Bharat Sanchar Nigam Limited's (BSNL) Swadeshi 4G network, developed entirely in India, which the government claims can seamlessly integrate with 5G in the future, will also commission over 97,500 mobile 4G towers spread across the country, built at a cost of ₹37,000 crore.
 BSNL Mobile has started providing 4G services in some telecom circles of India.
 As a part of a revival package promised by the Indian Government, BSNL is deploying 4G technology in its countrywide network using an indigenous 4G/5G stack developed by TCS & C-DoT led consortium.
 On 15 July 2023, BSNL launched its beta 4G services in Amritsar, Punjab, after successfully conducting a Proof of Concept (PoC) of the Indian 4G stack equipment across 200 live 4G network sites in Firozpur, Pathankot, Bathinda and Amritsar in India.